Welcome back! We hope you enjoyed Part 1 of our new series. Here’s Part 2, including tears, court and the High Desert Museum!

 Speaking up in Court

-Sarah recently had a long conversation with one of her kid’s CASA volunteer.
+Sarah recently had a long conversation with one of her kid’s CASA volunteers.
 The volunteer is scheduled to speak soon on behalf of the family in court on why our kiddo should stay with her mom.
-The volunteer said “I’m only going to speak about her involvement in your program”.
+The volunteer said, “I’m only going to speak about her involvement in your program.”

 It’s easy to forget that our work reaches far beyond the relationships built between child and Friend.
 They reach deep into the lives of our kids and their families.
 It’s a great reminder that healthy bonds don’t just impact the pair–they reach into other relationships, too.